Occupational hazards of fire debris cleanup: Hazard controls

 Standard personal protective equipment for fire cleanup include hard hats, goggles or safety glasses, heavy work gloves, earplugs or other hearing protection, steel-toe boots, and fall protection devices.

 Hazard controls for electrical injury include assuming all power lines are energized until the power provider confirms they are de-energized, and grounding power lines on both the load- and supply-sides of the work area to guard against electrical feedback if a portable generator is turned on elsewhere in the power grid.
 Appropriate personal protective equipment includes rubber gloves, dielectric overshoes, and insulated sticks and cable cutters.

 Proper respiratory protection can protect against hazardous substances.
 Proper ventilation of an area is an engineering control that can be used to avoid or minimize exposure to hazardous substances.
 When ventilation is insufficient or dust cannot be avoided, personal protective equipment such as N95 respirators can be used.

 Risk assessment

-Before authorising cleanup work by employees, the employer may be legally obliged to assess the risks to health and safety of the intended work, and provide appropriate instructions, training and personal protective equipment to the employees.
+Before authorizing cleanup work by employees, the employer may be legally obliged to assess the risks to health and safety of the intended work, and provide appropriate instructions, training and personal protective equipment to the employees.
 Adequate risk assessment involves consideration of all known, reasonably predictable, and suspected hazards, including full disclosure of known hazards by the client in cases where a contractor is taken on to do the work.
 Details of this obligation will depend on the national or state legislation relevant to the locality.